WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Lower Butler Wash, Utah, October 18, 2009.

-The three photographs of B. microphylla shown on this page were taken in the early fall when flowers were long gone and the plants were yellowing and drying.
+The photographs of B. microphylla shown on this page were taken in the fall when flowers were long gone and the plants were yellowing and drying.
 This year's seed heads are brown; last year's seeds have dropped off and only the white star-burst of the phyllaries surrounding the receptacle remain.
+Fresh flowers, not shown, are creamy white/yellow.

-Leaves are small, numerous, heart-shaped, often with a few small teeth, and rough ("scabrous"), the roughness resulting from stiff, pustulate hairs and (sometimes) greatly raised venation.
+Leaves are small, numerous, heart-shaped, often with a few small teeth, and the leaves are rough ("scabrous"), the roughness resulting from stiff, pustulate hairs and (sometimes) greatly raised venation.

 Range map © John Kartesz,